 8.1 The Forum will meet no less frequently than 4 times in each academic year.

-8.2 The Forum agenda will reflect the issues of moment e.g. DfE Consultations, Government Green/White papers and Bills, issues of policy and practice within the organisation of other key services such as Health and Social Care, and issues brought forward from the membership of representative organisations.
+8.2 The Forum agenda will reflect the issues of the moment e.g. DfE Consultations, Government Green/White papers and Bills, issues of policy and practice within the organization of other key services such as Health and Social Care, and issues brought forward from the membership of representative organizations.

-8.3 The business of each meeting will be minuted and distributed widely through the member organisations’ various networks.
+8.3 The business of each meeting will be minuted and distributed widely through the member organizations’ various networks.

-8.4 The Forum will become a recognised and valued voice for special education extending influence within the national debates.
+8.4 The Forum will become a recognized and valued voice for special education extending influence within the national debates.

 8.5 When appropriate, the Forum will be a catalyst to promote collaborations with key partners to offer leadership and counsel on the issues of the day.

-8.6 The Forum has no power to impose its views and decisions upon the member organisations.
-Rather, it will be for the individual representatives to feed-forward and feed-back the views and understandings of the Forum for the benefit of decision makers within those organisations.
+8.6 The Forum has no power to impose its views and decisions upon the member organizations.
+Rather, it will be for the individual representatives to feed-forward and feed-back the views and understandings of the Forum for the benefit of decision-makers within those organizations.

 9. Finance and Accounts

-9.1 Each member organisation will be responsible for the costs incurred by the attendance of their representative(s).
+9.1 Each member organization will be responsible for the costs incurred by the attendance of their representative(s).

-9.2 In the first instance, FLSE will meet the charges of securing facilities and services for each meeting.
+9.2 In the first instance, FLSE and nasen will meet the charges of securing facilities and services for each meeting.
 Members will then contribute to the overall costs as agreed and payable to FLSE.